ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/utility/README.md

-For correct synthetic distribution grid generation, you need to change the virtual environment.
+For correct synthetic distribution grid generation by ding0, you need to change the virtual environment.
 The new environment must be configured for all needed packages correct installation (in order to avoid conflicts with other installed libraries).

 Needed environment configuration file is available on "envs_config" folder.